pablojimeno/code-rails/chapter_2_rails_best_practices/as_a_rails_developer,_i_want_my_code_to_follow_industry-standard_best_practices_so_that_my_projects_are_readable,_scalable,_and_secure.md

     "ensure_newline_at_eof_on_save": true
 }
 ```

-- Install the package manager for your version of Sublime.
+#### Install the package manager for your version of Sublime.

-    - Find & install some great recommended packages.
+Install the Sublime package manger.
+Visit the package manager's webstie, then find and install some of the featured packages.

-- Get to know your editor:
+#### Get to know your editor

-    - Watch a few of these hints that look interesting to you: [Workflow in Sublime Text 2](http://code.tutsplus.com/courses/perfect-workflow-in-sublime-text-2)
+#### Watch a few of these hints that look interesting to you from this [Workflow in Sublime Text 2](http://code.tutsplus.com/courses/perfect-workflow-in-sublime-text-2) course.

-    - Recommended: Multi-cursor, Instant file switching.
+If you need help choosing, check out Multi-Cursor and Instant file switching.
-    - You should know this site exists: [Rails Best Practices](http://rails-bestpractices.com) (A lot of what's there may not yet make sense.
-That's ok.)